kghose/groho/src/Readme.md

 - Differential annotation: difference in state variables for a pair of objects.
 Rendered as billboard just above a line ending in two small circles (also billboard) marking object points.

+# Usage notes

+## 2018.10.16
+- Tinkering with `001.basics` scenario after having implemented important actions `wait-till`, `wait-till-phase` and `orient`
+- These three functions enable me to fairly quickly, iteratively, develop a Mars-Earth maneuver

+What would be nice to have:

+At each iteration I want to make sure that the spaceship is making a closer approach to Earth so I can set up a capture phase.
+Every time I rerun the sim my view is reset to the SSB at the same zoom scale, and I have to scroll forward in time to the location/event I'm interested in.
+I have no idea how far the ship is from Earth at closest approach.
+The downsampling mismatch is so jarring, I need a good fix for this.
+I'm don't use the whole trajectory at all, perhaps to initially orient myself.

+- Distance marker between two points.
+Either one that travels with time cursor or one that marks out minimum/maximum separation or other condition
+- Need to draw as much of trajectory as possible at high time resolution, with correct interpolation.
+- It is enough to have a local neighborhood around the time cursor, stretching say a day or so backward and forward in time.
+- There should be a way of pinning the cursor in space and time so I can inspect the same location in space-time with reruns.
+- Color scheme should change to black on white, or white on black (I recall the different colors didn't come out so well on white background).
+Gray is hard to see.
+There is an issue of having the markers visible - perhaps we can make the markers yellow or some color easily seen against white.
+- Changing the fractal downsampler's linear threshold to 1 gives a nice sampling rate for Earth vs a space ship orbiting earth.
+- Would be nice to control the view using a view command for precision: the interactive controls are nice to get a general orienting to space and time but after that you want finer control